Shared drives limits

 A shared drive can contain a maximum of 400,000 files and folders.

-We recommend that shared drives include less than this limit.
-Users of shared drives with too many files can have difficulty organizing and navigating the content.
-For example, users might simply bookmark individual files or ignore the majority of the content.
+For ease of use, we recommend that you keep shared drives well below the strict limit.
+Users of shared drives with too many files might have difficulty organizing and finding items, or ignore much of the content.

 Individual users can only upload 750 GB each day between My Drive and all shared drives.
-Users who reach the 750-GB limit or upload a file larger than 750 GB will be blocked from uploading additional files that day.
+Users who reach the 750-GB limit or upload a file larger than 750 GB will not be able to upload additional files that day.
 Uploads that are in progress will complete.
 The maximum individual file size that you can upload or synchronize is 5 TB.

-Note: An individual who is a member of several groups that are added as direct members of the shared drive still only count as a single individual.
+If you add a user who is a member of multiple groups that are members of the shared drive, the user only counts as one member.